Component Object Model: History

-One of the first methods of interprocess communication in Windows was Dynamic Data Exchange (DDE), first introduced in 1987, that allowed sending and receiving messages in so-called "conversations" between applications.
-Antony Williams, who was involved in the creation of the COM architecture, later distributed two internal papers in Microsoft that embraced the concept of software components: Object Architecture: Dealing With the Unknown – or – Type Safety in a Dynamically Extensible Class Library in 1988 and On Inheritance: What It Means and How To Use It in 1990.
+Introduced in 1987, Dynamic Data Exchange (DDE) was one of the first interprocess communication technologies in Windows.
+It allowed sending and receiving messages in so-called conversations between applications.

+Antony Williams, involved in architecting COM, distributed two papers within Microsoft that embraced the concept of software components: Object Architecture: Dealing With the Unknown – or – Type Safety in a Dynamically Extensible Class Library in 1988 and On Inheritance: What It Means and How To Use It in 1990.
 These provided the foundation of many of the ideas behind COM.

-Object Linking and Embedding (OLE), Microsoft's first object-based framework, was built on top of DDE and designed specifically for compound documents.
-It was introduced with Word for Windows and Excel in 1991, and was later included with Windows, starting with version 3.1 in 1992.
-An example of a compound document is a spreadsheet embedded in a Word for Windows document: as changes are made to the spreadsheet within Excel, they appear automatically inside the Word document.
+Object Linking and Embedding (OLE), Microsoft's first object-based framework, was built on DDE and designed specifically for compound documents.
+It was introduced with Word and Excel in 1991, and was later included with Windows, starting with version 3.1 in 1992.
+An example of a compound document is a spreadsheet embedded in a Word document.
+As changes are made to the spreadsheet in Excel, they appear automatically in the Word document.